distributed-nvme/distributed-nvme/README.md

 the `Disk Node` is not a single point of failure.

-One `Disk Node` split the physical disks to logical disks, provide these logical disks to multiple `Controller Nodes`.
-For a given virtual disk, the `Controller Node` creates a `Controller` for it, the `Controller` connect to the logical disks from multiple `Disk Nodes`, create device mapper devices on the logical disks, then export it to the `Host`.
+One `Disk Node` split the physical disks to logical disks, provide these logical disks to multiple `Controller Node`s.
+For a given virtual disk, the `Controller Node` creates a `Controller` for it, the `Controller` connect to the logical disks from multiple `Disk Node`s, create device mapper devices on the logical disks, then export it to the `Host`.